Siddiqui-Shahid/idz_digital/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The application is made to fetch data from an dummy API and then Display on the app

 Yse the following drive URL to download the application's APK. :- https://drive.google.com/file/d/1In8uP8iPU9FpmhCRoZrBx0Cb3wIydItC/view?usp=sharing